-The main goal of any research study is to gain insight and understanding, which may help other patients in the future.
+The main goal of any research study is to learn things that may help other patients in the future.
 This study is an educational research study, not medical research or medical treatment.
 No experimental drugs, devices, vaccines or medical procedures will be involved.
 The objective is to teach you how to restore (or "rehabilitate") yourself as much as possible to health and well-being, even if your chronic pain does not go away.
 The strategies are taken from four different approaches to pain self-management, which previous research has proven effective.
 However, this particular combination of techniques has not yet been studied.

 Who is eligible to take part in the study?

 You may participate in this research study if you:

 - Are at least 18 years of age

 - Have suffered from chronic non-cancer pain for at least one year (12 months)

 - Are currently using one or more opioid medications to help manage your pain

 - Are willing to be randomly assigned either to a pain self-management education group or a wait-list control group (if you are assigned to the control group, you will be able to receive the same training after the education group is finished)